 Splenic marginal zone B-cell lymphoma: This is a rare lymphoma.
 Most often the lymphoma is found only in the spleen and bone marrow.

-Patients are often elderly and male and have fatigue and discomfort caused by an enlarged spleen.
-Because the disease is slow-growing, they might not need treatment unless the symptoms become troublesome.
+It is most common in older men, and often causes fatigue and discomfort due to an enlarged spleen.
+Because the disease is slow-growing, it might not need to be treated unless the symptoms become troublesome.
 This type of lymphoma has been linked to infection with the hepatitis C virus.

-This is a very fast-growing lymphoma.
-In the African (or endemic) variety, it often starts as a tumor of the jaw or other facial bones.
-It is linked to infection with the Epstein-Barr virus (which can also cause infectious mononucleosis or “mono”).
-The endemic type of Burkitt lymphoma is rare in the United States.
+- In the African (or endemic) variety, Burkitt lymphoma often starts as a tumor of the jaw or other facial bones.
+It is often linked to infection with the Epstein-Barr virus (EBV, which can also cause infectious mononucleosis or “mono”).
+This type of Burkitt lymphoma is rare in the United States.

 Lymphoplasmacytic lymphoma (Waldenstrom macroglobulinemia)

-This type is not common, accounting for only 1% to 2% of lymphomas.
+This slow-growing lymphoma is not common, accounting for only 1% to 2% of lymphomas.
 The lymphoma cells are small and found mainly in the bone marrow, lymph nodes, and spleen.
-See Waldenstrom Macroglobulinemia to learn more.
+This lymphoma is discussed in detail in Waldenstrom Macroglobulinemia.

 Hairy cell leukemia

-Hairy cell leukemia is slow-growing, and some patients may never need treatment.
-An enlarging spleen or dropping blood cell counts (due to cancer cells invading the bone marrow) are the usual reasons to begin treatment.
+Hairy cell leukemia is slow-growing, and some people may never need treatment.
+An enlarging spleen or low blood cell counts (due to cancer cells invading the bone marrow) are the usual reasons to begin treatment.
 If treatment is needed, it’s usually very effective.

-Hairy cell leukemia is also described in Chronic Lymphocytic Leukemia.
+Hairy cell leukemia is also talked about in Chronic Lymphocytic Leukemia.

 Primary central nervous system (CNS) lymphoma

-This lymphoma usually involves the brain (called primary brain lymphoma), but it may also be found in the spinal cord and in tissues around the spinal cord and the eye.
+This lymphoma involves the brain or spinal cord (the central nervous system, or CNS).
+The lymphoma is also sometimes found in tissues around the spinal cord or the eye.
 Over time, it tends to become widespread in the central nervous system.

-Primary CNS lymphoma is rare overall, but it’s more common in people with immune system problems, such as those infected with HIV, the virus that causes AIDS.
+Primary CNS lymphoma is rare overall, but it’s more common in older people and in people with immune system problems, such as those who have had an organ transplant or who have AIDS.
 Most people develop headaches and confusion.
 They can also have vision problems; weakness or altered sensation in the face, arms, or legs; and in some cases, seizures.

-Lymphoma of the eye (primary intraocular lymphoma), which is related to primary CNS lymphoma, is discussed in Eye Cancer (Melanoma and Lymphoma).
+For information about lymphoma of the eye (primary intraocular lymphoma), which is related to primary CNS lymphoma, see Eye Cancer (Melanoma and Lymphoma).